pippim/pippim.github.io/stack.md

 At first the Cayman Theme
 [didn't display the page title properly](https://github.com/pages-themes/cayman/issues/134).
-Consequently the Merlot theme was used.
-However problems arose with the Merlot banner on the left not rendering properly on small screens.
+Consequently, the Merlot theme was used.
+However, problems arose with the Merlot banner on the left not rendering properly on small screens.
 So it was back to Cayman and after changing the theme, the page title worked properly.
 New problems arose with the page buttons, <kbd>Home</kbd>, <kbd>About</kbd>, etc. With trial and error however those problems were solved too.

 This is the first website {{ site.title }} created.
 The somewhat naive initial estimate was it would take a weekend to create.
-That estimate was back on October 16, 2021 and today is November 16, 2021.
+That estimate was back on October 16, 2021, and today is January 9, 2022.
 The moral of the story is: *"It may take longer than expected to set up your first website but, don't give up."* &ensp; **You can do it!** 😄